Find Affordable College Courses

 Read More…

 You’ll be in good company if you decide to attend South Arkansas Community College.
 It ranked #3 on our 2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Arkansas list.
-SouthArk is a small public school located in the town of El Dorado.
+SouthArk is a small public school located in the remote town of El Dorado.

 Women make up 29% of the allied health majors at the school.